 The self-described “dot connector” helps startups embrace people ops as a critical part of their business.
 If you follow Jennifer, expect to see content on recruiting and hiring, people ops, startups, career development, and inclusion at work.

-Jessica Hayes calls herself a “hands-on leader in People, Culture, and Talent.”
-An experienced speaker and panelist, the VP of People & Talent at Oslo-based software company Whereby is a firm believer in a humane and robust company culture as a competitive advantage.
+An experienced speaker and panelist, Jessica Zwaan is the Chief Operating Officer at Whereby and a firm believer in a humane and robust company culture as a competitive advantage.

-On her LinkedIn page, Jessica shares her own experiences in people ops, curated content, and events.
+On her LinkedIn page, Jessica shares her own experiences in people ops and leadership, curated content, and events.

 Joey V. Price

 Joey V. Price is the founder and CEO of Jumpstart:HR.
 The company offers HR outsourcing and consulting for startups and small businesses.
-Joey also hosts the “Business, Life, and Coffee” podcast, with personal development and success tips for entrepreneurs.
+Joey also hosts the “Business, Life, and Coffee” podcast and recently launched a new podcast, “While We Were Working,” with co-host Sommer Ketron.
+“While We Were Working” is a show for HR and people leaders that focuses on topics relevant in human resources today.

 A seasoned HR professional with hands-on experience in multiple organizations, Joey advocates for businesses to “translate their goal into high ROI through happily engaged staff members.”
 He also worked as an adjunct professor at New York’s Stony Brook University.